DevenairThomas/death-or-taxation/docs/design_doc.md

 Levels 1, 2, 4: chunky stat packages (+15–20% effective power each, visibly changes skirmish math) Levels 3, 5: unlock an ability (active skill, aura affecting adjacent squads, movement upgrade) and trigger a character cutscene

 Ability budget: 2 abilities × ~7 Generals = ~14 abilities total.
 Level-gated scenes: One VN scene at level 3 and level 5 per General (~14 scenes, 300–500 words each).
 The scene is the story of the ability.
 FE-support-style favor content, fused to the economy.
 Stretch goal (not scope): one secret scene or bonus mission for maxing the full roster.

+Stretch goal (not scope): one secret scene or bonus mission for maxing the full roster.